 There are several enterprises located at this beach and each offers a slightly different experience for a different audience.
 The Rakis Beach resort is more of a hotel, Prince’s has hammocks and beach cottages and is near where the beach parties are and the Bureh Beach Surf Club has tents and rooms more geared towards water explorers.

 Also here the river flows into the sea and when the tide is low you can walk all the way into the mangrove forest.
 Beware of the riptide and the strong currents, especially when the tide is going out.

 From Freetown it takes about 1,5 hours by road.
 It is advised to use the Mountain Road that runs from Hill Station to York.
-Talk to us about renting a private vehicle, especially handy for the bumpier parts of the road.
+Rent a private car through VSL Travel, especially handy for the bumpier parts of the road.

 Number one on this list is River No. 2.
 It is the most crowded of all beaches but wins in terms of aesthetics.
 The dramatic backdrop of forested mountains, white sand, the mangroves, the river that flows into the sea, the calm water and colourful fishing boats make this place a popular spot among Sierra Leoneans.
 This is where people celebrate their birthday, weddings or simply enjoy a day at the beach with their family.
 Sunday is the busiest day, so if you want to avoid crowds try going during the weekdays.
-Still, even when it gets busy it only takes a five-minute walk along the shore to be in absolute tranquillity.
-Don’t get carried away by its stunning beauty, there are some strong tides at River Number Two, especially in the river that runs into the sea.
+Still, even when it gets busy it only takes a five-minute walk along the shore to be in absolute tranquility.

 Take the peninsular road from Freetown.
 It is about 10 minutes after Lakka Beach.
 4-Wheel drive highly recommended as the last part of the road is very bad.